DercilioFontes/linux/README.md

 - If you need to delete a directory with files in it, first delete the files using `rm` and then delete the directory.

-- `rm -r <directory>` --> recursively deletes the files (and other subdirectories) whithin a directory and also deletes teh directory itself.
+- `rm -r <directory>` --> recursively deletes the files (and other subdirectories) within a directory and also deletes teh directory itself.

 - **Caution**: You must use it carefully.
 It is quite easy to wipe out your home directory with a single, short command.